-A sample of short commentaries and opinion essays by Paul G. Harris
+A sample of published commentaries by Paul G. Harris

 Why Donald Trump’s re-election would make Vladimir Putin very happy

 Trump has weakened America and its institutions, looked away as Russia extended its influence in Crimea, Syria, the Middle East and Africa and, crucially, blocked global efforts to decarbonize, buying precious time for Russia’s oil and gas export-dependent economy.
 Read more in the South China Morning Post.